plotters-rs/plotters/doc-template/readme.template.md

 ### Plotting on HTML5 canvas

 Plotters currently supports backend that uses the HTML5 canvas.
-To use the WASM support, you can simply create `CanvasBackend` instead of other backend and all other API remains the same!
+To use the WASM support, you can simply use `CanvasBackend` instead of other backend and all other API remains the same!

 There's a small demo for Plotters + WASM under `examples/wasm-demo` directory of this repo.
-And you should be able to try the deployed version with the following [link](https://plumberserver.com/plotters-wasm-demo/index.html).
+To play with the deployed version, follow this [link](https://plumberserver.com/plotters-wasm-demo/index.html).

 ## Concepts by examples